TheEdoRan/next-safe-action/packages/website/docs/usage-from-client/hooks/useaction.md

 ### Example

-1. Define a new action called `greetUser`, that takes a name as an argument and returns a greeting:
+1. Define a new action called `greetUser`, that takes a name as input and returns a greeting:

 ```typescript title=src/app/greet-action.ts
 const schema = z.object({